-The "Definitions and Key Information" section has been prepared to present the approaches based on our institution's "continuous learning and improvement" philosophy.
+The "Definitions and Key Information" section has been prepared to present the approaches based on Hisar School's "continuous learning and improvement" philosophy.
 The content first explains conceptual frameworks-such as the Environmental, Social, Governance, and Academic Dimensions, and SDG definitions-under the "Definitions and Key Information" heading; it is then followed by the "Additional Readings and References" and "Sources and Additional Information" sections, which include national and international sources such as the UNESCO Education for Sustainable Development (ESD) Framework, the United Nations Sustainable Development Goals (SDGs), FEE Eco-Schools, and the SDSN Global Schools Program.

-While reviewing this policy document, we aim to collectively contribute to the implementation of practices that will positively shape the future of our institution and the world.
-In doing so, we seek to structure our learning processes within a framework of lifelong development and improvement, thereby creating a strong sphere of influence for both students and all stakeholders.
+While reviewing this policy document, it is aimed to collectively contribute to the implementation of practices that will positively shape the future of Hisar School and the world.
+The goal is to structure our learning processes within a framework of lifelong development and improvement, thereby creating a strong sphere of influence for both students and all stakeholders.